fartinmartin/ae-code/README.md

 An Adobe panel providing ~~the most advanced~~ a scripting environment for in-app code editing.

-Yes, this is a rip off of [ovid](https://github.com/Inventsable/ovid-editor) by [Tom Scharstein](https://github.com/Inventsable) (even the above description mostly comes from his project 😬).
+This is a rip off of [ovid](https://github.com/Inventsable/ovid-editor) by [Tom Scharstein](https://github.com/Inventsable) (even the above description mostly comes from his project 😬).
 I made this because I wanted to change the font size of the ovid-editor.
 And then I wanted to learn how it was made!

 ## Features

-- Run and edit code inside an Adobe host app (only tested in After Effects so far...)
+- Run and edit code inside an Adobe host app
 - Hinting and auto completion based on [types-for-adobe](https://github.com/pravdomil/types-for-adobe)
 - Automatic ES6 compilation for any ECMA methods that Adobe CEP panels don't support
+- Tabs for editing multiple scripts

 ## Get started